 The body is like a machine leave it unused for too long and it will slowly but surely rut away.
 Regular exercise keeps your mind and body alert.
-This is definitely a part of the daily routine for success practiced by successful business owners.
+This is a part of the daily routine for success practised by successful business owners.

 Exercise is especially helpful if your work requires a lot of moving around.
 You will feel drained too often at work if you are not in the habit of exercising your body.

 Get in some exercise every morning before you go to the office.
 If for some reason, you cannot do so in the morning, do it in the evening.
 The benefits are too numerous to ignore.